nicolas-angelo/puck/README.md

 npm i @measured/puck --save
 ```

-Or generate a puck application using a recipe
+Or generate a Puck application using a recipe

 ```sh
 npx create-puck-app my-app